 - Azure Provides 60+ regions around the globe.

-- Regions are geographical location.
+- Regions are geographical locations.

 - Azure provides multiple Availability zones in a single Azure region.